Introverts are best understood to be shy individuals that prefer spending time alone and taking a significant amount of time to open up to others.

-Emails also add a touch of professionalism, and they also serve as a way of documenting correspondences, which tends to make people more likely to respond quickly to tasks.
-You can also use the help of scheduling apps that can help you keep track of everyone’s progress in real-time.
+Emails also add a touch of professionalism and serve as a way of documenting correspondences, making people more likely to respond quickly to tasks.
+You can also use the help of scheduling apps to help you track everyone’s progress in real-time.

-Additionally, you can communicate clearly in emails about any special instructions or strict deadlines that you want to emphasize.
-The details included will also help you in bridging any communication gaps if possible.
+Additionally, you can communicate clearly in emails about any special instructions or strict deadlines you want to emphasize.
+The details included will also help you bridge any communication gaps if possible.

 3. Go Out of Your Comfort Zone

-Employees have to establish a track record of trust, proficiency, and efficiency before you give them greater leeway.
+Employees must establish a track record of trust, proficiency, and efficiency before giving them greater leeway.

-Give positive feedback to your workers when they have done a good job, and constructive criticism when they have fallen short of expectations.
+Give positive feedback to your workers when they have done an excellent job and constructive criticism when they have fallen short of expectations.
 Constant interaction will help your workers stay motivated.

-You can also offer public praise to let your workers know that they are doing a good job.
+You can also offer public praise to let your workers know they are doing well.
 While doing this might be difficult as it requires you to interact more, it is incredibly essential as it helps boost employee motivation.

 A person of few words can be as effective as those who are long-winded.

-Some employees work better on specific tasks, whereas other employees work better on alternative tasks.
-You will only be able to figure that out once you communicate with your workers and delegate tasks based on their individual skillset.
+Some employees work better on specific tasks, whereas others work better on alternative tasks.
+You will only be able to figure that out once you communicate with your workers and delegate tasks based on their skillset.

-Once you can figure out their strengths, then you will be able to delegate tasks to them much more quickly and much more efficiently.
+Once you can figure out their strengths, you will be able to delegate tasks to them quickly and efficiently.

 4. Establish a System

-For introverts, having a methodical process, workflow is much more comfortable, and it is also much more convenient.
-A system ensures that your workers don’t need guidance from you on every step of the way.
+For introverts, having a systematic process and workflow is much more comfortable, and it is also much more convenient.
+A system ensures that your workers don’t need guidance from you every step of the way.

-Workers can check-in within your system to know the current status.
-For larger teams working under you, they can also coordinate between themselves and help each other out.
+Workers can check in within your system to know the current status.
+For larger teams working under you, they can also coordinate themselves and help each other.

 Through this process, you can also single out the high performers to know which employees can work alongside you.
-You can then delegate tasks to your top-performing employees that have a higher level of seriousness and responsibility.
+You can then delegate tasks to your top-performing employees with a higher level of seriousness and responsibility.

-The more responsible an employee, the more you will be able to trust them, and be able to open up to them gradually.
-As someone who likes to work alone, you will also be required to open up a little and put some trust in your workers because at most times you will simply not be able to accomplish all the tasks on your own.
+The more responsible an employee is, the more you will be able to trust them and open up to them gradually.
+As someone who likes to work alone, you will also be required to open up a little and put some trust in your workers because, at most times, you will not be able to accomplish all the tasks on your own.

 5. Try Teaching Your Employees New Skills

-While this may be the most challenging task of all for an introvert, you have to be artful enough to teach new employee’s skills that can help them make valuable inroads in their work.
+While this may be the most challenging task for an introvert, you have to be artful enough to teach new employees skills that can help them make valuable inroads in their work.

 You can encourage your workers to enroll in online courses through which they can acquire new skills, or you can delegate some time each day to teach an employee a new skill individually and tailor-made to his or her needs.

-Group training might be difficult to conduct for you; therefore, personalized coaching can be your best bet, and personalized training can help you focus on training one employee at a time.
-The end result will always be better, and your employees will also have a higher retention ratio as well.
+Group training might be difficult for you; therefore, personalized coaching can be your best bet, and customized training can help you focus on training one employee at a time.
+The result will always be better, and your employees will also have a higher retention ratio.

 Being an introvert can cause you significant problems in the workspace, and it can also place you in challenging positions as well.
-There is naturally no simple solution, but you can definitely work your way around to come out with favorable results.
+There is no simple solution, but you can work your way around it to produce favorable results.

 Effectively delegating tasks while being an introvert that enjoys working in solitude can be a challenging task.
-You will have to take small steps outside of your comfort zone to be able to assign roles to your employees better, as well as improve your team’s communication and coordination skills.
+You will have to take small steps outside of your comfort zone to assign roles to your employees better and improve your team’s communication and coordination skills.